Swimmer’s Shoulder: Symptoms, Causes & Treatments

 To properly diagnose any type of shoulder pain that does not resolve on its own or is negatively affecting your performance, sleep or everyday activities, you should see an orthopedic shoulder specialist in your area.

-During your visit, your doctor will conduct a physical exam to understand the location, radiation and timing of your pain, test joint mobility and muscle strength and discuss any changes in your training or activities that could have caused shoulder impingement.
+During your visit, the doctor will perform a physical exam to pinpoint your pain’s location, radiation, and timing.
+They will test joint mobility, assess muscle strength, and discuss any recent changes in your training or activities that could have triggered shoulder impingement.

 Depending on the results of this exam, your doctor may order further imaging – such as an X-ray to rule out anatomical causes and/or an MRI to see your shoulder’s muscles, tendons, ligaments and rotator cuff.